dennisnordberg/julia-school/content/julia/why.md

 Another great quote from the same Quartz article:

 > Julia is faster than Python and R because it is specifically designed to quickly implement the basic mathematics that underlies most data science, like matrix expressions and linear algebra.

+[Menlo Ventures partner Tim Tully wrote a great post on why they invested in Julia Computing](https://medium.com/@timtullydevnull/why-menlo-ventures-invested-in-julia-computing-e0e3633d85a5).
+Among many great observations, he notes:

+>Julia is 10 - 100x faster than Python in almost all cases.

+_NB: Julia, the language and ecosytem, is free and open source (FOSS).
+Julia Computing, by contrast, is a for-profit company that provides products and services related to Julia._

 ## You don't have to avoid loops, or write C functions in R or Python any more